IngredientsSeafood17 Popular Seafoods Consumed in France

 Octopus

-Octopus, called poulpe, is a less popular seafood item in southern Mediterranean France consumed in a variety of coastal dishes.
+Octopus, called poulpe, is a less popular seafood item in southern Mediterranean France consumed in coastal dishes.
 Its firm, chewy texture isn’t for everyone, but some French seem to love it.
 Octopus can be grilled, served in a salad, or fried to perfection.

 Crab